|

 Psalms 81:3

-If you live without any contact with civilization and the calculated time of the new moon and sunrise in Jerusalem is not available, the beginning of the month can be approximated by observation of the first visible sliver of the new moon.
+If you live without any contact with civilization and the calculated time of the new moon and sunrise in Jerusalem is not available, you can use observation of the first visible sliver of the new moon to approximate the beginning of the month.

 Some people always calculate the new month based on assumptions about the local observation of the first visible sliver of the new moon.
 The complicated calculations and arbitrary decisions about what constitutes visible are too unreliable to be the basis of God's law.
-Variability in eyesight, weather conditions, altitude, location and other factors make using these methods as a primary determination unacceptable.
+Variability in eyesight, weather conditions, altitude, location, and other factors make using these methods as a primary determination unacceptable.

 The use of observation rules for the start of the month creates confusing discrepancies between different people in different areas of the world.
-Though the result is sometimes the same, this causes serious disunity which does not serve the cause of God.
+Though the result is sometimes the same, this causes serious disunity, which does not serve the cause of God.
 I am sure God does not condemn those who follow the best understanding they know.

 30 And the times of this ignorance God winked at; but now commandeth all men every where to repent: